ninadmn/Simulation-and-Optimization-of-HS2-line-from-London-to-Birmingham/README.md

 # Simulation-and-Optimization-of-HS2-line-from-London-to-Birmingham
-Simulation and optimisation of  London HS2 using simpy
+Simulation and optimisation of London HS2 using simpy is been implemented using the below description.
+Please find the notebook and email me on ninadmn@gmail.com for any suggestions.

 ## The Context